Tested on openSUSE

-If you are having issues with PulseAudio, before reporting them to our Bugzilla, make sure you read this article about the perfect PulseAudio setup.
+If you are having issues with PulseAudio, before reporting them to our Bugzilla, make sure you read the perfect PulseAudio setup.
 It contains information about making all available sound systems use PulseAudio for the actual sound playing.
 If on the other hand you wish to disable pulseaudio altogether and fall-back to ALSA for all GNOME based applications, please read section Disabling pulseaudio completely (ALSA fall-back) below.

 GNOME installations include all necessary tools and packages by default.
 In other enviroments pulseaudio is often dragged in due to dependencies but without the tools to control it.
 Therefore the following packages may need to be manually installed in order to control the pulseaudio daemon:

 - paprefs - PulseAudio Preferences